-- 2 In the New Tracks dialog, do the following: - Select Instrument Track from the Track Type pop-up menu. - Select the track format (mono, stereo, or one of the multichannel surround formats) from the Track Format pop-up menu. - Select the timebase (samples or ticks) from the Track Timebase pop-up menu. - Enter the number of new tracks. - Click create.
+2 In the New Tracks dialog, do the following:

+- Select Instrument Track from the Track Type pop-up menu. - Select the track format (mono or stereo) from the Track Format pop-up menu.

+- Select the timebase (samples or ticks) from the Track Timebase pop-up menu.

+- Enter the number of new tracks.

+- Click create.